X2Cscope/X2CScope.github.io/docs/scripting/scripting_watch.md

 nav_order: 1
 ---

-# New python implementation!

-The new recommended Python implementation for scripting interfaces can be found at pyx2cscope: https://x2cscope.github.io/pyx2cscope/

-!The documentation below is for the not maintained MPLAB X plugin!
+# Recommended to use the new python package for scripting: [https://x2cscope.github.io/pyx2cscope/](https://x2cscope.github.io/)

+The MPLAB X plugin is not updated anymore.

 # `SymbolManager x2c_symbol`